Most Instant Pot models are on sale now for Black Friday: Here are the best deals

 If you're ready for more features, opt for the Instant Pot Duo Plus.
 This 9-in-1 model, like the 7-in-1 appliances, functions as an electric pressure cooker, rice cooker, slow cooker, yogurt maker, steamer, sauté pan and food warmer.
 But you also get two other tricks: a sterilizer and a function that allows you to keep your cooking water at a constant temperature (for sous vide cooking).
 The machine also features 15 customizable programming options.

-As of publication, Amazon and Kohl's were both out of stock on the 6-quart Instant Pot Duo Plus (after marking down the approximately $100 appliance to $60).
-Use the "check stock now" buttons below to monitor for restocks.
+As of publication, Amazon was out of stock on the 6-quart Instant Pot Duo Plus (after marking down the approximately $100 appliance to $60).

 Instant Pot 9-in-1 (6 quart), $60 (reduced from $130)